The Blonde Hair Troubleshooter

 Our in-house beauty expert Roy Clark answers Liberty staffs’ most pressing colour questions

-Being a chemical blonde has always been a commitment – and no more so than now.
-With professional services few and far between, colour care requires next-level loyalty which leaves standard routines lacking.
+Being a chemical blonde has always been a commitment – colour care in-between salon visits requires next-level loyalty and a very specific routine.
 From straw-like strands and uneven tone to unruly roots, Liberty staff pose their problems to the beauty authority in our Ask a Liberty Expert line-up, Roy Clark – as he serves ritual upgrades and colour maintenance tips to see you to your next salon visit, and beyond...

 The best way to boost nourishment is by introducing a hair mask and styling with a cream-based formula

 What’s your advice for maintaining colour, concealing greys and root touch-ups between salon visits?